cghayden/bristol-ctf-club-resources/content/Password Cracking/0 - General Notes.md

 -a = attack mode (0= wordlist attack mode)
 -m = the hash type ( number from hash type list). (md5 = 0)
 -g Number - generates N random rules on the fly and applies to wordlist

+`--session=movies`
+use session names to save and resume progress.
+When you start Hashcat with --session=movies, it stores session data (like progress, position, salts, etc.) in files named movies.* inside Hashcat’s session directory (often .hashcat/sessions/ or the working directory).

+If the job is interrupted, you can resume it later by running `--restore` :
+`--session=movies --restore`

 **MASK attack** - passwords that are in a specific format `hashcat  -a 3 -m 0 [file of hashes] 'SKY-KAIT-?d?d?d?d`